isomerpages/mlaw-ablac/_faqs/6-appeal-against-a-decision-of-the-appeals-board.md

 collection_name: faqs
 ---

-Appeal Against A Decision of the Appeals Board
+Appeal Against a Decision of the Appeals Board
 ---
 **Does the Land Acquisition Act provide an avenue of appeal against the decision of the Appeals Board?**
 <br>